davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 # Origin of the mantle lithosphere beneath Crystal Knob {#sec:tectonic_scenarios}

-The Crystal Knob spinel peridotite xenoliths uniformly isotopically depleted, with an $\epsilon_\mathrm{Nd}$ of 10.3-11.0, and \ce{^{87}Sr}/\ce{^{86}Sr} of .7023-.7024.
-These values are typical for the depleted upper mantle [e.g.
+The Crystal Knob spinel peridotite xenoliths are uniformly isotopically depleted, with an $\epsilon_\mathrm{Nd}$ of 10.3-11.0, and
-@Hofmann1997] and require a mantle source that has not been recycled from the western North American subcontinental mantle or continental lithosphere more generally.
+\ce{^{87}Sr}/\ce{^{86}Sr} of .7023-.7024.
+These values are typical for the depleted upper mantle [e.g. @Hofmann1997] and require a mantle source that has not been recycled from the western North American subcontinental mantle or continental lithosphere more generally.
 The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle.

 The lack of radiogenically enriched arc residues in the Crystal Knob xenolith suite  confirms the unrooted nature of Salinia continental arc rocks [e.g.